|Last Quarterly Update:||10/21/2013|

 Companies in this industry manufacture aircraft, aircraft components, and missiles and space vehicles.
-Major companies include US-based Boeing, General Dynamics, Lockheed Martin, Northrop Grumman, and Raytheon, as well as the Netherlands-based EADS (and its French subsidiary Airbus), BAE Systems (UK), Finmeccanica (Italy), and Bombardier (Canada).
-Many companies work primarily as subcontractors to the largest manufacturers.
+Major companies include US-based Boeing, General Dynamics, Lockheed Martin, Northrop Grumman, and Raytheon, as well as the Netherlands-based EADS (and its French subsidiary Airbus), BAE Systems (UK), Bombardier (Canada), and Finmeccanica (Italy). and Many companies work primarily as subcontractors to the largest manufacturers.

 The global aerospace manufacturing industry generates more than $700 billion in annual revenue.
 Top countries for aerospace manufacturing include Canada, France, the UK, and the US.
 North America and Europe are the largest markets for aerospace product sales, but emerging economies in the Asia-Pacific region are expected to provide the greatest growth opportunities.

-The US aerospace products and parts manufacturing industry includes about 1,300 companies with combined annual revenue of about $185 billion and is expected to grow slowly in the next two years.
-Defense spending and investment in commercial aircraft are major demand drivers.
+The US aerospace products and parts manufacturing industry includes about 1,300 companies with combined annual revenue of about $185 billion.

 Complement this Industry Profile by purchasing a Focus Profile.
 Aerospace Products & Parts Manufacturing has one Focus Profiles that can help you better understand this industry: